LocuraDU/DU-Locura-Screens-And-Signs/README.md

 # In Game Location
 Our store is located on Alioth at "::pos{0,2,37.6035,88.7006,36.1403}".
 We have territory clusters (flowers) on every planet in game.
 Right now in store we sale raw ore, mining rigs, and LUA code.

+You may also VR at "Locura Mining Co".